 If you fail a module with a mark between 45-49%, you may be awarded a condoned fail and have credit awarded in the same way as for passed courses providing the mean average mark for your modules is 55% or above.
-Compensation may be applied if you are entering to complete the award and is granted at the discretion of the exam board.
+Compensation may be applied if you are entering to complete the award and is granted at the discretion of the Board of Examiners.

-You may be granted a condoned fail for one module only.
+You may be granted a condoned fail for one module only in the final assessment of a degree.